amanmrangin/git_learning/exercise-1.md

     `git status -sb`

     ![img_13.png](img_13.png)

+8. Create a new 'file6.txt', add some content, and add to Stage(index) of Git, and commit to local git repo.
+    `git add file6.txt` and `git commit file6.txt`

+9. Add

 8. Notice that
     - **A** indicates that a new file is being added (staged/index) and tracked by git
     - **??** indicates that a new file is being added to WorkingDirectory, not added (staged/index) and tracked by Git